Blotch3D/Blotch3D/README.md

 call the "3D thread", which calls certain methods of the derived class.
 This pattern is used because MonoGame uses it.
 In fact, the BlWindow3D class inherits from MonoGame's "Game" class.
-But instead of overriding MonoGame's Initialize, LoadContent, Update, and Draw, you override Blotch3D's Setup, FrameProc, and FrameDraw from BlWindow3D.
+But instead of overriding certain "Game" class methods, you override BlWindow3D's Setup, FrameProc, and FrameDraw methods.
 Other "Game" class methods and events can still be overridden, if needed.

-All model meshes, textures, fonts, etc. used by the 3D subsystem must be created and accessed by the 3D thread, because some subsystems require it (like OpenGL, etc.).
+All model meshes, textures, fonts, etc. used by the 3D subsystem must be created and accessed by the 3D thread because some subsystems, depending on the platform and subsystem, require it (like OpenGL, etc.).
 You should assume all Blotch3D and MonoGame objects must be created and accessed in that thread.

 Code to be executed in the context of the 3D thread must be in the Setup, FrameProc, and/or FrameDraw methods of the class derived from